-MacDonell United Methodist Children's Services, Inc. has evaluated subsequent events through December 1, 2022, the date which the financial statements were available to be issued, and it was determined that no events occurred which require disclosure.
+MacDonell United Methodist Children's Services, Inc. has evaluated subsequent events through November 16, 2023, the date which the financial statements were available to be issued, and it was determined that no events occurred that require disclosure.
 No subsequent events occurring after this date have been evaluated for inclusion in these financial statements.